PRCA MENA celebrates outstanding PR campaigns across the region at its sixth awards ceremony

-Dubai, United Arab Emirates:– In recognition of the most outstanding PR campaigns and talent contribution to the industry, the sixth edition of the coveted PRCA MENA Awards feted the best of teams, campaigns, and individuals with 28 awards last night.
+Dubai, United Arab Emirates: In recognition of the most outstanding PR campaigns and talent contribution to the industry, the sixth edition of the coveted PRCA MENA Awards feted the best of teams, campaigns, and individuals with 28 awards.
 The ceremony was held at Rixos Premium Dubai JBR and sponsored by 3Gem.

 Being the industry’s top benchmarking event that showcases PR influence, the evening witnessed leading practitioners and campaigners from across the Middle East and North Africa region represent innovation and quality work.
 The Awards were a huge success with more than 100 entries than last year.